What is an estate?

 Estate planning is simply determining who you want to receive your estate after you die.
 It is a way to map out your wishes and plans for your finances, family, and legacy.
 It is not just for the wealthy.
 Most people have assets that require planning ahead.

-Calculator: Investing in Real Esta
+Calculator: Investing in Real Estate

-How to do Estate Planning
+How to do estate planning

 - Write a will